aerogear/aerogear-digger-installer/provision-osx/README.md

 This will also add any taps and packages specified in the options.

+To run this section as a standalone step you must specify the `osx_install_homebrew` tag.

 ### Options
 * `homebrew_version` - The version of Homebrew to install (git tag).
 * `homebrew_packages` - The packages to install using Homebrew.
 Format: `{ name: <PACKAGE_NAME> }`.